Linear sigma model with quarks and Polyakov loop in rotation: phase diagrams, Tolman-Ehrenfest law and mechanical properties: Comparison to Tolman-Ehrenfest law

-where $\beta_\rho = 1/T_\rho$ is the local temperature, $\mu_\rho = \mu \Gamma_\rho$ is the local chemical potential (such that $\beta_\rho \mu_\rho = \beta \mu = {\rm const}$ \cite{Cercignani:2002}) and the four-vector $u^\mu$ is the velocity corresponding to rigid rotation.
+where $\beta_\rho = 1/T_\rho$ is the local inverse temperature, $\mu_\rho = \mu \Gamma_\rho$ is the local chemical potential (such that $\beta_\rho \mu_\rho = \beta \mu = {\rm const}$ \cite{Cercignani:2002}) and the four-vector $u^\mu$ is the velocity corresponding to rigid rotation.
 The above procedure is equivalent to the local thermal equilibrium approximation for the density operator $\hat{\rho}$, discussed in Refs.~\cite{Becattini:2014yxa,Becattini:2015nva,Buzzegoli:2018wpy}.
-Applying this prescription at the level of the free energy, we have
+We apply this prescription at the level of the quark grand potential:

 where $V$ represents a cylindrical volume of radius $R$, while $F_{\varsigma}$ is given in Eq.~\eqref{eq:static_Fs}.

 We now perform a Lorentz transformation to the local rest frame, such that $u^\mu \rightarrow \delta^\mu_0$.
 The integration measure $d^3p$ is not Lorentz covariant, however, $d^3p / E$ is.
 Writing $u_\mu p^\mu = g_{\mu\nu} \Lambda^\mu{}_\alpha \Lambda^\nu{}_\rho u^\alpha p^\rho$, where $\Lambda^\mu{}_\alpha u^\alpha = \delta^\mu_0$ is the Lorentz transformation to the rest frame, we have